Unifying Revealed Preference and Revealed Rational Inattention: Introduction

-Both classical and Bayesian revealed preference test for economics based rationality.
-So it seems plausible that there exists a one-to-one correspondence between the results of \cite{FO09} and \cite{CD15}.
-The main result of this paper is to construct a one-to-one correspondence between Bayesian and classical revealed preference. {\em Our key finding is that the NIAC (No Improving Attention Cycles) condition of \citep[Theorem~1]{CD15} in Bayesian revealed preference is a special case of the General Axiom of Revealed Preference (GARP)~\citep{VR82} used widely in classical revealed preference literature.}\footnote{Specifically, the NIAC condition~\citep{CD15} is equivalent to the feasibility of Afriat inequalities~\citep{AF67} with the additional constraint that the Lagrange multipliers are set to a positive constant.
-In Sec.\,\ref{sec:main_result}, we also relate the NIAC condition of \cite{CD15} to the cyclical monotonicity condition for quasilinear utility maximization~\citep{BR07}.} To the best of our knowledge, this result is new\footnote{\cite{CD15} allude to the cyclical monotonicity condition of \cite{RO15} used in classical revealed preference, when justifying the NIAC condition.
-This provided us with additional motivation to investigate the connection between classical and Bayesian revealed preference.}.
-To prove this result, we extend the revealed preference result of \cite{FO09} to probability vectors in the unit simplex equipped with the Blackwell partial order~\citep{BW53}).
+Revealed preference and revealed rational inattention, respectively, test for economics based rationality (optimal decision making under resource constraints) in a non-Bayesian and Bayesian sense, respectively.
+So it is intuitively plausible that there exists a one-to-one correspondence between the two results. {\em Our key finding is that the NIAC (No Improving Attention Cycles) condition of \cite[Theorem~1]{CD15} in revealed rational inattention is a special case of the General Axiom of Revealed Preference (GARP)~\cite{VR82} used widely in revealed preference.}\footnote{Specifically, the NIAC condition~\cite{CD15} is equivalent (under an appropriate variable map) to the feasibility of Afriat inequalities~\cite{AF67} for GARP with the additional constraint that the feasible Lagrange multipliers are constant across all problem instances.
+On a related note, in Sec.\,\ref{sec:main_result}, we also discuss the equivalence between the NIAC condition~\eqref{eqn:niac-vanilla} and the cyclical monotonicity condition for testing quasi-linear utility maximization~\cite{BR07}.} To the best of our knowledge, this result is new\footnote{\cite{CD15} allude to the cyclical monotonicity condition of \cite{RO15} in the discussion of the NIAC condition.
+This provided us with additional motivation to investigate the connection between revealed preference and revealed rational inattention.
+Also, \cite{CH17-nonseparable} generalize the setup in \cite{CD15} and consequently propose a GARP-type condition for testing rational inattention.
+In Sec.\,\ref{sec:existing-works}, we argue how our unification result differs from that of \cite{CH17-nonseparable}.}, and stated formally in Theorem~\ref{thrm:eq}.
+To prove this result, we first develop a revealed preference to test for cost minimization subject to utility constraints, and then extend the test to probability vectors in the unit simplex equipped with the Blackwell partial order~\cite{BW53}.

-A useful consequence of Theorem~\ref{thrm:eq} is that the widely used GARP condition~\eqref{eqn:GARP_nonlinear} in classical revealed preference is equivalent to a generalization \eqref{eqn:BRP_ineq} of the standard NIAC condition of \cite{CD15} in the Bayesian case.
-Specifically, we show that NIAC \citep{CD15} is equivalent to the feasibility of Afriat inequalities when the Lagrange multipliers are set to a constant.
-Indeed, GARP is an acyclic condition due to unconstrained Lagrange multipliers (marginal utility values) and is a weaker condition than the cyclical monotonicity condition of standard NIAC \citep{CD15}.